marttuga/LAPR4-SmartSystems/docs/Sprint4/US5100/ProcessoEngenhariaFuncionalidade.md

 * Choose a speed that allows to see the movement of the AGV on the screen;
 * You should define your charging and discharging model.
 A simplified linear model is perfectly adequate for the problem.
 * Define your charging and discharging parameters according to your model.

+> Question: What is the difference between having one or two sensors, in each corner?
+How do we differentiate between them?
+Are they in the same position?
+>
+> Answer:
+> - Each sensor is a source of information to signal (or not) the presence of an obstacle (e.g.: another AGV, an aisle, etc.).
+>
+> - In each corner there is a sensor to evaluate obstacles in the front and another sensor  to evaluate obstacles on the side.

+> Question: How should we measure the charging of an AGV should it have a certain percentage per minute or per hour?
+>
+> Answer: You should adopt "seconds" as time unit.

 # 2. Analysis